Michaeltaoma/SecureCovid/README.md

 can find most of the examples in <code>notebook</code>

+## Run Demo

+Simply `cd demo ; sh run_demo.sh`, it will display a cxr image and the model output if you have the path defined correctly.

 ## Shadow Model

 To train, first prepare for the image training data and run